STAT545-UBC/STAT545-UBC-original-website/help-STAT545.md

 Note how the issue names appear in the [issue list](https://github.com/STAT545-UBC/Discussion/issues) and remember: make it informative!
 FYI you can edit an issue's title.

 #### Twitter

+NOTE: Fall 2017 iteration of STAT 545 won't be using twitter actively.

 Twitter's [New User FAQ](https://support.twitter.com/articles/13920-new-user-faqs) gives a good orientation.